-At Melton Primary School we have 14 Governors consisting of teachers, parents of children at our school and other interested parties, each sharing the goal of making the school the best it can be.
+At Melton Primary School we have a range of Governors consisting of teachers, parents of children at our school and other interested parties, each sharing the goal of making the school the best it can be.

-In my spare time, I enjoy spending time with my family, walking in the local area and sailing.
+In my spare time I enjoy swimming, yoga and spending time with my husband and family.

 Co-opted Governor.
-Chair of the curriculum committee and member of the Standards and Achievements Group.
+Chair of Standards and Achievements Group

 In my spare time, I enjoy running, going to the gym, reading, holidaying and watching my children play football.

-Parent Governor and member of the Standards and Achievements group.
+Parent Governor.
+Member of Standards and Achievements Group

 I grew up in Suffolk and then spent the next 20 years living in Bath and London.
-I worked for Channel 4 and BSkyB and currently work for a small Service Design company in London.
+I worked for Channel 4 and BSkyB and currently work for a small Service Design company in London and Melton Parish Council.
 In 2016 I moved to Melton and both my children have attended the school.
 I became a parent governor in 2018 and also help with the school swimming lessons.

 Spare time is spent reading, going to the theatre, walking the dog or taking on crazy challenges like the National 3 Peaks.